opendatasoft/ods-documentation/source/customizing_look_and_feel/03_adding_assets/assets.rst

 Adding an image as an asset
 ---------------------------

-The following image files formats are accepted as assets:
+All image files formats are accepted as assets: .gif, .png, .jpeg, .jpg, .tiff, .bmp and .svg.

-- .png
-- .jpeg
-- [list]

 Added files must not exceed 2.0 MB.
 For larger files, an external file-hosting service should be used.